vdhyutidhara/frontend-notes/Git/GitPractice.md

 cd ..  -> To move back to the previous folder

+git pull origin main -> To update status with remote repo

 ## Pushing Step

 1. git add . -> To put our changes in Staging Directory/Area